JJPR030803/NetGuard/docs/api/getting-started.md

 # API Getting Started

-This guide will help you get started with the Network Security Suite API.
+This guide will help you get started with NetGuard API.

 ## Installation

-The API is included with the Network Security Suite:
+The API is included with NetGuard:

 ```bash
 # Install with API dependencies